GeekTrainer/learn-vue/m03-conditional-rendering/includes/2-conditional-rendering.md

 ![Screenshot showing the HTML page with image on the left.
 On the right are text fields for product name, product description, and text in green font that reads "Reservations available."](../media/seats_available_true.png)

-If you change the `seats_available` value to `false`, you should see a page like the image below.
+If you change the `seatsAvailable` value to `false`, you should see a page like the image below.

 ![Screenshot showing the HTML page with image on the left.
 On the right are text fields for product name, product description, and text in red font that reads "Sold out!".
 Additional text in black font reads "Please check back for our next available shuttle."](../media/seats_available_false.png)